yogeshagr/golang/gopl/gopl.md

 Only compare interface values if you are certain that they contain dynamic values of comparable types.

+- If you implement an interface using a pointer receiver, then only pointers of that type implement the interface.
+If you implement an interface using a value receiver, then both values and pointers of that type implement the interface.

 ### Type Assertions
 - A type assertion is an operation applied to an interface value.
 Syntactically, it looks like x.(T), where x is an expression of an inerface type and T is a